dmitescu/labtwin-coding-challenge/README.md

 (in this imaginary scenario, I'm processing something inside the service).

+PLEASE NOTE: I was unable to test this locally so all the testing is done by Travis

 # Improvements

 	- as far as I understood, the downloaded content